Rupert Thomson: Up north (2000–2004)

-The Barcelona Years (2004–2010)
+The Barcelona years (2004–2010)

 In 2004, Thomson moved to Barcelona, renting a house in Sarrià.
 A year later, he married his long-term girlfriend, Katharine Norbury, in Las Vegas.
 While in Barcelona, he published two novels, Divided Kingdom (2005) and Death of a Murderer (2007), which was shortlisted for the Costa Novel of the Year.
-He also ventured into non-fiction for the first time, with memoir This Party's Got to Stop (2010).
-“An extraordinary memoir,” wrote Hisham Matar, “one of the best I have read in recent years”, while Hilary Mantel thought it was “very funny”, and Robert Macfarlane called it “completely brilliant, spikily funny, very dark, and beautifully constructed”.
-A Book of the Year in the Independent, the Guardian, Time Out, the New Statesman, and the Telegraph, Thomson's memoir went on to win the Writers’ Guild Non-Fiction Book of the Year.
+He also ventured into non-fiction for the first time, with a memoir called This Party's Got to Stop (2010).
+"An extraordinary memoir," wrote Hisham Matar, "one of the best I have read in recent years", while Hilary Mantel thought it was "very funny", and Robert Macfarlane called it "completely brilliant, spikily funny, very dark, and beautifully constructed".
+A Book of the Year in The Independent, The Guardian, Time Out, the New Statesman, and The Telegraph, Thomson's memoir went on to win the Writers' Guild Non-Fiction Book of the Year.